victornswd/nvim/README.md

   if you are using this config on a Mac, or just disable `tree-sitter-haskell` in the config
 * [NerdFont](https://www.nerdfonts.com/font-downloads) with ligature support for
   the status line.
-I use FiraCode ;)
+I use [Delugia Code](https://github.com/adam7/delugia-code)
 * `xclip`/`xsel` required on Linux for access to the global clipboard

 ## Getting started